 With SharePoint, you can also take some of the grunt work out of managing your daily check-ins using Power Automate to set up workflows for managing task progress and sending follow-up reminders to your team.

 2) Help Your Team Stay on Top of Easy-to-Forget Tasks

-Planner’s visual progress reports allow you to see not only how much is incomplete, but what kind of tasks are being put on the backburner and by whom.
+Planner’s visual progress reports allow you to see not only how much is incomplete but what kind of tasks are being put on the backburner and by whom.
 Third-party project management applications like Asana and Trello also integrate with Office 365.
-While the available workflows for third party apps may not be as granular as those available for native Microsoft applications like Planner and Tasks, there are still a number of tasks you can automate for your team.
+While the available workflows for third-party apps may not be as granular as those available for native Microsoft applications like Planner and Tasks, there are still several tasks you can automate for your team.

 3) Recognize and Share Experiences with Your Team

 Establishing expectations for each person’s role on your team can help reduce the number of unknowns stressing your staff during this time.
-While employees are feeling vulnerable in terms of physical health, they’re also feeling vulnerable when it comes to their perceived performance and future job security.
+While employees are feeling vulnerable in terms of physical health, they’re also feeling powerless regarding their perceived performance and future job security.

-We are all in similar situations, but we are facing different everyday realities that can make it difficult to measure our productivity and performance against our peer, and ourselves.
+We are all in similar situations, but we face different everyday realities that can make it challenging to measure our productivity and performance against our peers and ourselves.
 Employees are facing technology challenges like: